ember-learn/guides-source/guides/release/addons-and-dependencies/index.md

 While dependencies can be managed in several ways, it's worth noting that the process can be greatly simplified for new developers by using ember-auto-import, which offers zero config imports from npm packages.
-It's easily installed using `ember install ember-auto-import`.
+It's built into new Ember apps by default and can be installed in older apps by using `ember install ember-auto-import`.
 For further usage instructions, please follow the [project README](https://github.com/ef4/ember-auto-import).

 ## Other assets